How we got our Bibles

 Many Christians do not accept that chapter and verse divisions in the Bible may be Divinely inspired.

 However, chapter, and later verse divisions were certainly placed where there are natural “breaks” in the flow of the writing.
-We believe that the divisions, and the numbering of these chapters and verses, should at least be considered when examining the underlying numeric structure of the original text.
+We believe that the divisions, and the numbering of chapters and verses, are an integral part of the numeric structure that God has set in Scripture.
+Indeed, together with book order, chapter and verse form the framework.
+See video Should chapters and verses be in the Bible?

-A printing press was set up in Gutenberg in Germany.
+A printing press was set up in Mainz in Germany.

 Printing changed things.
 Up to that time all reproduction of Bible texts was done by hand.